-According to agreements reached with certain employees who retired early, these employees are entitled to a pension from the Group until they reach the retirement age by-law.
-A provision measured based on actuarial calculations and the present value of the early retirement payments, is included in the Consolidated Statement of Financial Position.
+According to agreements reached with certain employees who retired early, these employees are entitled to a pension from the Group until they reach regular retirement age.
+A provision, computed based on the present value of the early retirement payments, is included in the Consolidated Statement of Financial Position.